Lopez makes eight 3-pointers, Bucks beat Nuggets 121-114

 Paul Milsap led the Nuggets with 25 points and Nikola Jokic added 20.
 Denver has lost three straight.

-Lopez didn't make a single 3-point shot in his first six NBA seasons, but he's become a reliable threat from deep.
-He's made at least six 3-pointers in three of his last four games and is shooting 38.8 percent from long range this season.
+The 7-foot Lopez didn't make a single 3-point shot in his first six NBA seasons, but he's become a reliable threat from deep.
+He's made at least six 3-pointers in three of his last four games and is shooting 38.8 percent from deep this season.
 He was 8 of 13 from beyond the arc Sunday.

-Lopez said Bucks coach Mike Budenholzer and his staff have been telling their players to have faith in their shot and their shooting judgment.

-"Bud and our entire coaching staff have done a great job instilling that confidence and giving us that belief that when we shoot, it's going to go in," Lopez said.
-"If you're open and that's your shot, let it fly."

 Up by four at the break, the Bucks stretched their lead to 99-88 going into the final quarter after Antetokounmpo connected on an 11-foot step-back jumper with just over a second remaining in the third quarter.